 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2022)
+Governing bodies should

-A designated children in care lead has been appointed from the senior leadership team.
-In Bishop Bronescombe School this person is currently Rachel Moseley
+A Designated Children in Care Lead has been appointed in each school from the senior leadership team.